mrwilljackson/tappr/docs/api/database-schema.md

 # TAPPR Database Schema

+> **NOTE**: This documentation has been migrated to Confluence on 17-04-2024.
+Please refer to the [TAPPr API Documentation](https://mrwilljackson-projects.atlassian.net/wiki/spaces/API) for the most up-to-date information.

 This document describes the database schema used by the TAPPR API.
 The API uses Supabase as its database backend, which is built on PostgreSQL.

 ## Tables